tema7707/Algorithms/leetcode/medium/number_of_enclaves/README.md

 ```

 #### My submission:
-Runtime: 4 ms, faster than **93.48%** of Java online submissions for Group the People Given the Group Size They Belong To.
+Runtime: 4 ms, faster than **93.48%** of Java online submissions for Number of Enclaves.
-Memory Usage: 52.4 MB, less than **71.43%** of Java online submissions for Group the People Given the Group Size They Belong To.
+Memory Usage: 52.4 MB, less than **71.43%** of Java online submissions for Number of Enclaves.